2020 Board of Directors

-Heidi Chamorro (Secretary) - Heidi Chamorro graduated from the S.J.
-Quinney College of Law in 2015 and is a California barred attorney who currently clerks for the law firm of Stowell Crayk & Bown, PLLC.
-She resides near Salt Lake City, Utah.
+Heidi Chamorro (Vice President) - Heidi graduated from the S.J.
+Quinney College of Law in 2015 and is a California barred attorney who currently works in a compliance position for Goldman Sachs.
 She served as an intern for the ACLU of Utah in 2012 in a project, in conjunction with several community groups, which helped disseminate information and make resources available for undocumented youth to apply for Deferred Action for Childhood Arrivals (“DACA”).
-In 2014 she joined the board for the ACLU and currently serves as the secretary on the executive committee.
+In 2014 she joined the board for the ACLU.

 Forrest Crawford - Forrest has served Weber State University in various capacities since 1977 including Assistant to the President for Diversity for 17 years.
 He is a co-founder of several organizations including the Utah Martin Luther King Jr. Human Rights Commission and the Utah Black Education Forum.
 Forrest has received numerous awards for his civic engagement like the NAACP’s Medgar Evers Medal of Freedom, the Omega Psi Phi Fraternity Civil Rights Award and Pete Suazo Memorial Award for Life-Time Community Service.
 He has chaired and served on many boards and commissions including the Utah Disability Law Center and Northern Utah Coalition for HIV/AIDS Education.
 He has received a B.S. from Weber State College, a Masters Degree from the University of Utah, and a Doctorate from BYU.
 Forrest joined the Board in 2015.